Category:

 Early Life

 Welles was a bright student and attended Todd Seminary for Boys in Illinois.
-He was allowed to explore his creativity there and sometime would stage theatrical productions.
+He was allowed to explore his creativity there and sometimes would stage theatrical productions.
 After graduating from Todd, Welles was accepted into both Harvard College and Cornell College, but he decided to travel instead.

 Career

-Welles began his stage career in Dublin after walking into the Gate Theatre claiming to be a Broadway star.
+Welles began his stage career in Dublin after walking into the Gate Theatre, claiming to be a Broadway star.
 The manager gave him a role in "Jew Suss" and then appeared in other supporting roles in various productions at the Gate.
 He eventually returned to the U.S. after not being able to find consistent work.
 He joined a repertory theatre company and joined with the group, performing "Romeo and Juliet" and "Candida," among other plays.

 As his theater company was growing in success, Welles continued working extensively in radio and created a radio version of his theater company – "The Mercury Theatre on the Air."
 In 1938, he produced an adaptation of "The War of the Worlds" by author H.G.
 Wells, which received so much airplay and was so convincing to listeners that some truly believed the world was being invaded by Martians.